wojciech12/article_WIP/article.md

 4. Ubuntu Openstack
 5. Suse Openstack

 It is interesting.
-RH, in many materials and publications, says you should not go for IaaS, but jump as soon as possible to the containers, in particular, RH Openshift.
+RH, in their materials and publications, says you should not go for IaaS, but jump as soon as possible to the containers, in particular, RH Openshift.

 ## Serverless